kubernetes-sigs/aws-load-balancer-controller/README.md

 This section details how traffic reaches the cluster.

 As seen above, the ingress traffic for controller-managed resources starts at the ALB and reaches the Kubernetes nodes through each service's NodePort.
-This means that services referenced from ingress resource must be exposed on a node port in order to be to be reached by the ALB.
+This means that services referenced from ingress resource must be exposed on a node port in order to be reached by the ALB.

 ## Setup